Skip to main content

 Crowdloan Submission Deposit Required

-In order to create a new crowdloan campaign, your account must have 100 KSM transferrable which will be reserved for the duration of the crowdloan
+To create a new crowdloan campaign, your account must have 100 KSM transferrable which will be reserved for the duration of the crowdloan.

 When setting the parameters of a crowdloan campaign, consider the following: